-Intangles And Bahwan Commercial Company Forge An Alliance To Revolutionise Telematics In KSA & Bahrain
+Intangles and Bahwan Commercial Company Forge an Alliance to Revolutionise Telematics in KSA & Bahrain

-(MENAFN- Mid-East) Intangles, one of the world's fastest-growing Digital Twin solutions providers, in its bid to bring the power of Digital Twin technology to every segment across the globe, has announced a strategic partnership with Bahwan Commercial Company, a professionally managed organisation in the Middle East.
+(MENAFN- Panasian1) Dubai, February 22, 2024 - Intangles, one of the world’s fastest-growing Digital Twin solutions providers, in its bid to bring the power of Digital Twin technology to every segment across the globe, has announced a strategic partnership with Bahwan Commercial Company, a professionally managed organisation in the Middle East.

 Intangles has been rapidly expanding its footprint, operating in 17 countries across diverse regions, including the Middle East, APAC, Southeast Asia, Europe, South America, USA, and Canada.
 With solutions primarily focused on predictive maintenance around the health of mobility assets, driver behaviour analysis, and efficient operations automation, Intangles provides comprehensive predictive insights combined with real-time alerts and repair strategies.
 The company's robust network includes over 14 enterprise and OEM partners, attracting more than 25,000 fleet operators to its innovative platform.
 Processing an impressive 14 billion sensory data points daily, Intangles has solidified its position as a leader in the mobility sector.